top of page

 Blog 67: Duolingo push notification ... why it works?

-In blog 65, we looked at the importance of lifecycle marketing; in blog 66 we looked at two such popular touchpoints email marketing and push notifications.
+In blog 65, we discussed lifecycle marketing; in blog 66 we discussed two common touch points: email marketing and push notifications.
 A product that really leveraged the power of push notifications is Duolingo.
 A popular language learning app with over 500 million registered users, and 37 million monthly active users.

-While the product surely solves a pain point and has got them a lot of loyal users, it is the gamification strategies and push notifications that have gotten them a lot of rave reviews.
-For the purview of this blog, we will focus only on the push notifications.
+While the product surely solves a pain point, it's gamification strategies and push notifications are what got them a lot of rave reviews.
+For the purview of this blog, we will focus on push notifications.

-The push notification system was so popular that as an April Fool’s prank the company launched a dedicated page called ‘Duolingo Push’(https://push.duolingo.com).
+The push notification system was so popular that as an April Fool’s prank, Duolingo launched a dedicated page called ‘Duolingo Push’(https://push.duolingo.com).
 A new in-person notifications system.
 Wherein, a cute little owl will show up at our doorstep if we miss lessons.
-This page included subscription plans too (see screenshot below).
+This page also included subscription plans (see screenshot below).
+Obviously, this was a prank.

-Push notifications include daily reminders to users to open the app and act.
-These notifications are external triggers to encourage users to act and engage with the product.
-Converting this action into a habit (refer blogs 22 to 27 for more on the Hooked model – build habit forming products).
+Push notifications include daily reminders to users to open the app and take action.
+These notifications are external triggers to encourage users to engage with the product.
+Convert this engagement into a habit (refer blogs 22 to 27 for more on the Hooked model).

 Several mobile apps have push notifications, what made Duolingo’s notification system special?